 The design of the construction, the decoration of the interior as well as its furniture were a result of the close cooperation between Rudolf Steiner and the architect Hermann Ranzenberger.

 Since June 2015 House Duldeck is a member of Iconic Houses, which is an association of architectural buildings of the 20th century.

-For further information: www.iconichouses.org
+For details see: www.iconichouses.org